toitlang/template-custom-envelope/README.md

   ```

 * Change the license to your license.
-* Change the `TARGET` variable in the Makefile to the name of your chip.
+* Change the `IDF_TARGET` variable in the Makefile to the name of your chip.
 By default it is set to `esp32`.
 * Run `make init`.
 This will copy some of the Toit files, depending on the target, to your repository.

 After initialization you should have the files `sdkconfig.defaults` and `partitions.csv` in the `build-root`